How to Plan Your PCB Layout for a High Voltage Design

 One way to physically isolate high voltage areas is to add an insert around them.
 When you lay out the board, be sure to include a slot that will be routered out where you’d place the insert.
 Talk to your manufacturer to be sure this is feasible, and to find out what size tolerance they have for the slot.

-Since you are placing the slot near the highest voltage region of your board, overvoltage conditions are likely.
+Since you are placing the slot near the highest voltage region of your high voltage boards, overvoltage conditions are likely.
 Proto Express recommends that you design the slot to survive repeated arcing.
-The minimum slot width should provide adequate protection at the highest voltage expected on the board.
+The minimum slot trace width should provide adequate protection at the highest voltage expected on the board.
 By adding a little margin to the slot size, you can ensure the PCB will stay undamaged even if the edges of the slot carbonize during corona or arcing.
-This is important because the resistance of the PCB material drops along the edges that suffer arc damage.
+This is important because the resistance of the printed circuit board material drops along the edges that suffer arc damage.

-During manufacturing, the slot will be routered like any other feature or via on the board.
-Then you can place an inert insulator material into the slot to form a vertical barrier.
-For lower voltages, you can use PCB material, but at higher voltages, you’ll want something like polyester or Teflon.
+During manufacturing on the ground plane, the slot will be routered like any other feature or via on the board.
+Then you can place an inert insulator material into the slot to form a vertical barrier (to be reinforced by solder paste).
+For lower voltages, you can use printed circuit board material, but at higher voltages, you’ll want something like polyester or Teflon.
 The inserts can be held in place with clips, glue, or by designing the shape of the slot and insert to lock in place.

 Partitioning a high voltage PCB is important to provide a gradual decrease of voltage across the board.